 - Are encouraged to continue to apply for federal and provincial government student financial assistance (both loans and bursaries).
 These loans are interest-free while a student is registered full-time; loan repayment assistance and debt-relief programs are also available.
-These loans are also considered eligible loans for the Back-end Debt Relief Program. - Can access the interest-bearing Scotiabank line of credit by submitting an online application for the Scotia Professional® Student Plan, and by dealing with the bank directly.
+These loans are also considered eligible loans for the Back-end Debt Relief Program. - Can access the interest-bearing Scotiabank or TD Student line of credit by submitting an online application to Scotiabank and dropping off a hard copy application for TD and by dealing in person with those banks directly.